Membership

 SaskatchewanBiologics and BiosimilarsTildrakizumabIlumya™Yes – EDSN/A

-YukonBiologics and BiosimilarsTildrakizumabIlumya™Yes - L/UN/A
+YukonBiologics and BiosimilarsTildrakizumabIlumya™NoN/A

 More information is available on S/A (special access), L/U (limited use) and Exceptional Drug Status (EDS) at Special Access / Limited Use Designation Drugs.